sus-tainer/sus-tainer.github.io/index.md

 ## Developer Guide

+### Deployment

+You can view our deployed app [**here**](https://sustainer.online): [https://sustainer.online](https://sustainer.online)

-This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.
+The following section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.

 ### Installation